chaunceygardiner/weewx-nws/README.md

         $hour.detailedForecast
     #end for
     ```
-    Hourly forecasts can be seen in action on the '24 Hour' tab at [www.paloaltoweather.com/forecast.html](https://www.paloaltoweather.com/forecast.html).
+    Hourly forecasts can be seen in action on the **24 Hour** tab at [www.paloaltoweather.com/forecast.html](https://www.paloaltoweather.com/forecast.html).
     The code for this page (at the time of this writing) is:
     ```
        #for $hour in $nwsforecast.hourly_forecasts(24)